Celayix Home » How to Prevent Workplace Violence in Healthcare

 Hazard Prevention and Control

-Management should develop measures to remove workplace dangers and strive toward the goals and objectives specified in their violence prevention programme.
+Management should develop measures to remove workplace dangers and strive toward the goals and objectives specified in their violence prevention program.

 Safety and Health Training